ORACARE

 Picture

-The main ingredient used in OraCare's Product line is Activated Chlorine Dioxide, the secret behind our award winning formula.
+Chlorine Dioxide is the secret behind our award winning formula.
 Since true chlorine dioxide is a gas, the two solutions must stay separated until ready to use.

 Instructions for Use: Place equal parts of OraCare (4 pumps from each bottle) into the cup.
 Allow the product to activate for 30 seconds.
 Then rinse for 30-60 seconds.